hemenge133/automate_crystal_parking/README.md

 If you encounter issues:

-1. Make sure your Chrome browser and ChromeDriver versions match
+1. Make sure Chrome browser is installed and up to date
 2. Verify your Crystal Mountain credentials in the `.env` file
 3. Check that the date format is correct (MM/DD or MM/DD/YYYY)
+4. If the script reports the date is not available, try a different date
-4. Ensure you have a stable internet connection
+5. Ensure you have a stable internet connection

+## Notes on Dates

+- Dates in the past will be rejected with an error message
+- If a date is too far in the future (beyond what Crystal Mountain offers), the script will exit with an error
+- If a calendar month is not yet available for booking, the script will inform you and exit

 ## Known Limitations